SoftwareHeritage/swh-deposit/docs/spec-api.md

 update information (replace or add new archive, new metadata, even delete) for that same `partial` deposit.

-When the deposit status changes to `ready-for-checks`, the client can no longer change the deposit's information (a 403 will be returned in that case).
+When the deposit status changes to `deposited`, the client can no longer change the deposit's information (a 403 will be returned in that case).